 Today I am reviewing the Koken Zeal or Z-series 3/8" ratchet wrench 3725Z - one of the Japanese brand's premium ratchet offerings.
-It's available from a variety of sources (eBay US, eBay AU, Amazon, Rakuten).
+It's available from a variety of sources (eBay US, eBay AU or Amazon).

 The ratchet comes in a fairly unassuming box - you're definitely not paying for fancy presentation here, but it's a ratchet not an iPhone so I can't imagine anyone cares about this:

 The country of origin is marked very discreetly on the underside:

 The handle is a plastic-like material:

 It's hard to see but it is subtly contoured for the fingers.
 The end: